 It will be in your harness that you will enjoy flying.
 Therefore, we recommend you spend the time on the ground to adjust your harness' different settings.
-Suspend from a solid beam to check you are comfortable and that you can reach the brake handles, tip steering handles and achieve the full range of the speed bar travel before flying.
+Hang from a solid beam and double check that you are comfortable and that you can reach the brake handles, tip steering handles and that you can achieve the full range of speed bar travel before flying.
 Do not fly with your chest strap set too tight.